alondmnt/joplin-plugin-tag-navigator/README.md

 - A dropdown in the search panel lists all notes containing saved queries, allowing you to quickly switch between them.
 - When you navigate to a note with a saved query, it is automatically loaded into the search panel.
 - To disable automatic loading (for a static panel that only updates via explicit query selection), turn off the setting `Search: Auto-load saved queries from notes`.
+- When you change sort, grouping, or collapse settings from the search panel while a saved query is loaded, the changes are automatically stored in the query's per-query options (only values that differ from global defaults are saved).

 #### Basic structure